AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 But it was food and Dorian would be upset if I didn't bring wine, so I asked in the bar.
 The guy at the bar looked at me and frowned, "What can I do for you?"

-"I'd like your best red wine in
+"I'd like your best red wine in a bottle."

+"You can't afford it."

+I sighed and took out my wallet.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMTgyNDAwOCw4OTMzOTYxNDEsLTIwMT
-M4NzY3MjcsOTI4ODA2OTIsLTExNTI2MjU5OTMsLTExNzc3NjEy
-NzFdfQ==
+eyJoaXN0b3J5IjpbLTU2ODk3NTgsODkzMzk2MTQxLC0yMDEzOD
+c2NzI3LDkyODgwNjkyLC0xMTUyNjI1OTkzLC0xMTc3NzYxMjcx
+XX0=
 -->